 Drive from Cala Santanyi to sa Comuna, where you can park free.
 Then walk about a quarter mile down a trail — be careful, it’s pretty steep and rocky — until you arrive at your own little piece of paradise.
 When you get tired of splashing around in the sapphire waters (doubtful, but possible), take advantage of the abundant riches the island of Mallorca has to offer.

 Mallorca has been experiencing a bit of a cultural Renaissance — local wines and local recipes from Nonna’s kitchen are the pride of Mallorcan restaurants.
 Old country estates have re-emerged as comfortably sophisticated rural retreats.

 The interior of the island is filled with almond and carob groves, vineyards, and the ever-present olive trees.
 Every inch of this place is worth exploring, and you can explore to your heart’s content.
-There are hiking and biking trails everywhere, and if you have the time, you can hike for days in the Serra de Tramuntana, Mallorca’s beautiful World Heritage Site mountain range.
+There are hiking and bike trails everywhere, and if you have the time, you can hike for days in the Serra de Tramuntana, Mallorca’s beautiful World Heritage Site mountain range.

 Back to the beach

 Mallorca’s charms are undeniable.
 But if Caló des Moro Beach is your first stop, you might not want to go anywhere else — and that includes home.

 Photos: Tommie Hansen/Flickr